 - Make shapes like a flat saucer.
 This quantity should yield between 12-13 Roht

 - Fry in 3-4 cups of butter ghee at med. heat.
-Both sides should turn a tan-golden color
+Both sides should turn a tan-golden colour

 - Use a slotted spoon & remove from pan.
-Allow to cool.
+Allow cooling.
 Use as needed

 Asha Maharaj’s Roht Recipe